Once you start contingency planning, it’s hard to know where to stop.

 Yes, I can buy split wood.
 However, the stacking and moving system seemed too dangerous, dodging tree branches, navigating undulating ground with the wheel barrel, and reaching beyond shrubs to stack the wood.

-Doing “his” chores with him allowed us time to discuss the process that looked very different seventeen years ago when we were younger and before we planted the lush landscape that has since filled in the path to and around the wood racks.
+Doing “his” chores with him allowed us time to discuss the process that looked very different seventeen years ago.
+We were younger and planted a lush landscape that has since filled in the path to and around the wood racks.

-We decided to build new wood racks in an open and flat part of the yard, making it easier and more accessible for either of us to fetch or stack wood in any season (see the photo of the improved setup).
+We decided to build new wood racks in an open and flat part of the yard.
+This makes it easier and more accessible for either of us to fetch or stack wood in any season (see the photo of the improved setup).

 Does this bring to mind any home-keeping habits that you want to rework or simplify?